jhildenbiddle/css-vars-ponyfill/docs/index.md

 - Type: `boolean`
 - Default: `false`

-Determines if warning and error messages will be displayed on the console.
+Determines if warning and error messages will be displayed in the console.

-When `true`, messages will be displayed on the console for each warning and error encountered while processing CSS.
-When `false`, messages will not be displayed on the console but will still be available using the [options.onWarning](#onwarning) and [options.onSuccess](#onsuccess) callbacks.
+When `true`, messages will not be displayed in the console but will still be available using the [options.onWarning](#onwarning) and [options.onSuccess](#onsuccess) callbacks.
+When `false`, messages will be displayed in the console for each warning and error encountered while processing CSS.

 **Example**